Richard Sharp (banker)

+Richard Simon Sharp (born 8 February 1956) is a British former banker who became chairman of the BBC in February 2021.
+Following the findings of the Heppinstall inquiry into the appointment process, Sharp submitted his resignation to the BBC Board and to the Culture Secretary, which took effect at the end of June 2023.
-Immediately before coming to the BBC, Sharp served as chairman of the Royal Academy of Arts (2007–2012) and as a member of the Bank of England's Financial Policy Committee (2013–2019).

-Commentators had observed that his relationship with Rishi Sunak would probably help him to lead negotiations with the government over the future of the BBC's licence fee.
+Sharp worked for JP Morgan and Goldman Sachs, and served as chairman of the Royal Academy of Arts (2007–2012) and as a member of the Bank of England's Financial Policy Committee (2013–2019).
+While at Goldman Sachs, Sharp managed future Prime Minister Rishi Sunak.
+Commentators had observed that his relationship with Sunak would probably help him to lead negotiations with the government over the future of the BBC's licence fee.

+Sharp has donated more than £400,000 to the Conservative Party.
+He helped to secure an £800,000 loan to Boris Johnson during his tenure as Prime Minister and this led to the inquiry and his resignation.

 Early life

-Richard Sharp was born on 8 February 1956, to a Jewish family in London.
+Richard Simon Sharp was born on 8 February 1956, to a Jewish family in London.
 He is the son of Eric Sharp, Baron Sharp of Grimsdyke, who was chairman of Cable & Wireless plc from 1980 to 1990.
 His twin sister, Dame Victoria Sharp, is president of the King's Bench Division of the High Court in England and Wales.

-In 1978, he received a degree in philosophy, politics, and economics from Christ Church, Oxford.
+He was educated at Merchant Taylors' School, Northwood and then at Christ Church, Oxford where, in 1978, he was awarded a degree in Philosophy, Politics and Economics.

 Career

 Sharp worked for JP Morgan for eight years.
 He then worked for Goldman Sachs for 23 years, rising to chairman of its principal investment business in Europe, before leaving in 2007.
-He was Rishi Sunak's boss when they both worked for Goldman Sachs, was an advisor to Boris Johnson when he was Mayor of London, and acted as an unpaid adviser to Sunak on the UK's economic response to the COVID-19 pandemic.
+He was Rishi Sunak's boss at Goldman Sachs.

+He was an advisor to Boris Johnson when he was Mayor of London, and acted as an unpaid adviser to Sunak on the UK's economic response to the COVID-19 pandemic.
 He was a member of the Bank of England's Financial Policy Committee from 2013 to 2019.
 In 2014, he joined the property investment company RoundShield Partners, where he was a senior member until February 2021, when The Guardian approached the firm for comment.
 RoundShield advised and managed a fund that provided a £50m loan to Caridon Property, which has been accused of "cramming homeless and low-income families into former office blocks".

 Sharp was chairman of the Royal Academy of Arts from 2007 to 2012.